Made to measure shirts

 In 2020, with all that has happened, the timing could not have been better.
 A series of remote options have been created:

 - Measuring an existing shirt – If you already have a shirt that fits well, you can either send it in and have it measured, or, under instruction, you can measure it yourself.
 These measurements are then stored on your account to be used for all of your shirts.

 - A remote appointment – we are all now used to Zoom calls, Skype and Facetime.
 This is now an option for creating a made to measure shirt.
 If you have a helper at your end with a soft tape measure you can, under guidance, be measured accurately.

-- The new algorithm – ShirtbyHand have personally measured over 50,000 clients and have a comprehensive database of body types.
+- Made To Measure Shirts have measured over 50,000 clients and have a comprehensive database of body types.
 By knowing a clients, height, weight, collar size, age and body type they can work out the rest of your measurements.
 This has proven remarkably successful, with an impressively low return rate.

 You do not even miss out on the experience of seeing and feeling the fabrics as they will send you out a sample set totally free of charge.